s5dev/s5dev.github.io/_posts/2024-06-27-automate-security-code-reviews-with-cody-ai.md

 Having worked as software engineer & security engineer for more than 5 years now, I can confidently say that manual effort is the biggest bottleneck in the second generation SAST tools.

-For example, [SAST tooling & experts](https://semgrep.dev/r?q=typescript.react.security.audit.react-dangerouslysetinnerhtml) boldly claim using `dangerouslySetInnerHTML` is a security risk in reactjs based application.
-I can 100% say this is **false positive** because
+For example, SAST tooling & experts boldly claim using `dangerouslySetInnerHTML` is a security risk in reactjs based application.
+I can 100% say this is **false positive** because,

 #### What SAST can do:
 - Software Engineers and Developers are smart enough to know that `dangerouslySetInnerHTML` is a security risk but business usecases demand rendering html